• Skip to main content

 Too many times people have good intentions of creating a budget and give up too quickly, then they never finally understand the benefits of budgeting.

-It will take a few months or paycheck cycles to truly notice the benefits of budgeting.
+It will take a few months or paycheck cycles to truly notice the benefits of budgeting (AKA spending less than you make).

 No matter what we do…we can’t change how fast the days move.
 This is hard when you are working hard on your budget for the first time and want to see progress faster.